josuneha/AzureBigData-analytics/README.md

 # Big data and visualization

 Margie's Travel (MT) provides concierge services for business travelers.
-In an increasingly crowded market, they are always looking for ways to differentiate themselves, and provide added value to their corporate customers.
+In an increasingly crowded market, they are always looking for ways to differentiate themselves and provide added value to their corporate customers.

-They are looking to pilot a web app that their internal customer service agents can use to provide additional information useful to the traveler during the flight booking process.
-They want to enable their agents to enter in the flight information and produce a prediction as to whether the departing flight will encounter a 15-minute or longer delay, considering the weather forecasted for the departure hour.
+They are looking to pilot a web app that their internal customer service agents can use to provide additional valuable information to the traveler during the flight booking process.
+They want to enable their agents to enter in the flight information and produce a prediction as to whether the departing flight will encounter a 15-minute or longer delay, considering the weather forecast for the departure hour.

-June 2020
+March 2021

 ## Target audience